SamirTalwar/monospacedmonologues.com/content/posts/2016-01-26--why-couple-data-to-behaviour.md

   - /post/138076164433/why-couple-data-to-behaviour
 ---

 Yesterday I posted on avoiding [Getters, Setters and Properties][], and how to bring the behaviour of your system closer to your data.
 The more functionally astute of you might have realised that this is, of course, a form of coupling.
-By making state private, and only allowing access via methods, we need to *open* up the class each time we want to modify the behaviour.
-This makes it look like proper object-oriented programming *must* violate the [open-closed principle][Open-Closed Principle]:
+By making state private, and only allowing access via methods, we need to _open_ up the class each time we want to modify the behaviour.
+This makes it look like proper object-oriented programming _must_ violate the [open-closed principle][open-closed principle]:

 > Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
 >